GAurelG/How-To/backups.md

 The strategy:

     - a raspberry pi with external storage running at home
-    - The raspberry pi would ssh to the server and open a reverse tunnel
+    - access to the nextcloud server for the raspberry pi
-    - The server would backup, and send the backup over the network to be stored on the Hard drive attached to the raspberry pi.
+    - backup of the nextcloud data to the storage attached to the raspberry pi
-    - I need to be informed if an error pop up during backup
-    - I will need a way to handle changing hard drive to store one in remote location
-    - The job should probably be triggered using either a cron job or a systemD timer.
+    - The job can be scheduled using either a cron job or a systemD timer.
 Advantage of the timer being that it will be retried if the machine was off at the time it should've acted I think.
     - The raspberry pi should not be always connected to the server to reduce the time window the different ports are open
-    - The raspberry pi should probably trigger the backup to avoid the failure of it due to the remote end point being anavailable (internet or electricity outage at home)

 ## The software stack